1TheCrazy/InputSimulatorPro/README.md

   ```
   public void SimultaneousKeyDown(VirtualKeyShort[] keyShorts)
   ```
   Takes in an array of `VirtualKeyShort` representing the keys you want to simulate a key up input for at the same time.
 This can be used to simulate inputs that use the CTRL-key as a modifyer key.

   __Sleep__
   ```
   public void Sleep(int milliseconds)
   ```
   Takes in an `int` that represents the timeout of the Thread in milliseconds.
 It utilizes `Thread.Sleep` and is just here for practical purposes.
-This mthod also has an overload which takes in a `TimeSpan` representing the timeout.
+This method also has an overload which takes in a `TimeSpan` representing the timeout.
 </details>